shpongledsummer/atmospheric-weather-card/README.md

 ## Smart Status Entity

-The status feature dynamically swaps the displayed house/custom image when a monitored entity becomes active.
+The status feature dynamically changes the displayed house/custom image when a monitored entity becomes active.
 The card recognizes the following states as "active": `on`, `true`, `open`, `unlocked`, `home`, and `active`.

 | Use Case | Example Entity | Triggers On |
 | :--- | :--- | :--- |